Programming Col Sig (proportions): Part 1 - Classical Student Test

 So in order to get col sig based on the figures we see in our final table, we need to create another ‘Calculation arithmetic’ and programme the sig formula in here:

-Formulas with efficiency coefficient are used when we have weighted data.
-In this example, we don’t but we will look at programming col sig with weighting in the next articles on programming column significance.
+Formulas with efficiency coefficients are used when we have weighted data.
+In this example, we don’t have that, but we will look at programming col sig with weighting in the next articles on programming column significance.

-Here we use: Classical student test or Sigma1 as I will refer to it from now on.
+Here we use: the Classical Student Test or Sigma1 as I will refer to it from now on.

 This is useful for checking the results you are getting with a manual col sig calculator or against a similar output from another software:

 Now let’s proceed with looking at the formula & syntax to produce Sigma1: